 Another major issue is insulin resistance, which can occur in PCOS.
 Many studies have concluded that in the ovary, insulin may stimulate androgen production, causing the liver to make less sex hormone binding globulin (SHBG).

-At Melbourne Natural Medicine Clinic, a PCOS naturopath can prescribe a number of herbs to assist with amenorrhoea and other symptoms.
+A PCOS specialist at Melbourne Natural Medicine Clinic can prescribe a number of herbs to assist with amenorrhoea and other symptoms.
 To enhance the effectiveness of these herbs and nutrients, our naturopaths and herbalists encourage a low carbohydrate, low sugar diet with low glycaemic load foods to assist with regulating insulin levels.
 Studies have shown that diet and lifestyle factors, which form the basis of natural medicine for PCOS, can play a significant role in the prevention and management of PCOS.

 Your PCOS specialist at Melbourne Natural Medicine Clinic may recommend you perform a hormone saliva test to establish the level of your hormones.
 If we suspect PCOS as an underlying pathology, we may refer you to a G.P or gynaecologist for further testing such as an internal ultrasound.